 - The main character of the Elemental Assassin novels has been trying to retire since the end of the first book.
 Every book after that (Apart from a prequel novel) has her forced into this by either someone attacking her or threatenin her friends, family, or employees.
 As of 2016, the series is at thirteen books with no sign of stopping any time soon.

 - Harry Potter and the Goblet of Fire mentions that Mad-Eye Moody is retired and takes on his teaching job as a favour to Dumbledore.

-- A rare successful version from the Tortall Universe: eventually George Cooper, King of the Rogue, grows tired of his position and wants to go at least a little bit respectable.
+- A rare successful version in Song of the Lioness: eventually George Cooper, King of the Rogue, grows tired of his position and wants to go at least a little bit respectable.
 He just has to make sure that who ever takes his place is at least somewhat honest and caring (read: not Claw, the guy who's after the throne).
-He kills Claw, becomes the King's spymaster and a noble, and marries Alanna.
+He kills Claw, becomes the King's spymaster and a landed Baron, and marries Alanna.
 Pretty successful last job.